eBay Fulfillment: How Fast Shipping Helps You Grow | Cahoot

 Why is Fast and Free Shipping Important for eBay Fulfillment?

-1. Online Shoppers Want Fast and Free Shipping
+Online Shoppers Want Fast and Free Shipping

 Thanks to Amazon Prime, online shoppers now expect their orders to arrive quickly and for free.
-In fact, a recent McKinsey study found that over 90% of customers view 2- to 3-day delivery as the baseline for eCommerce. eBay sellers used to be relatively immune from these rising customer expectations, but those days are over.
+In fact, a McKinsey study found that over 90% of customers view 2- to 3-day delivery as the baseline for eCommerce. eBay sellers used to be relatively immune from these rising customer expectations, but those days are over.

-2. Improve your Seller Rating
+Improve your Seller Rating

 Fast and free shipping is a key rating factor that can help to boost your eBay seller rating.
 Shipping time and shipping fees both have their own line item in “Detailed seller ratings” on eBay, and of course, a high seller rating has a huge impact on eBay sales.
+Having a reliable fulfillment partner is crucial for effectively managing shipping and logistics, ensuring timely delivery and high service standards.

 Furthermore, qualification for the lucrative Top Rated Seller Program depends in part on fast shipping – so if you want to be in the top echelon of eBay sellers, you’re going to need fast and free shipping.

-3. Increase Impressions
+Increase Impressions

 eBay gives users the ability to filter by “Free shipping”, meaning that if you’re charging for shipping, some buyers are completely excluding you from consideration.
 Even if they don’t filter out “Free shipping”, many others will sort their search results by “Price + Shipping” – that’s right; eBay’s price sort includes the cost of shipping, so if you undercut your competitor on product price, but have a shipping fee, you’ll still lose out.